Choice is an important motivator. When our kids have choices during literacy centers, they’re more engaged and more likely to stay on task!

 Again, this is just what works for me.
 What works for you?
 Do you have a different approach that you love?
 Please share in a comment!

 If you like the idea of visual directions, you’ll love my new centers resources for K-2!
-They’re coming out in a few months, so if you’d like to be the first to know when they’re ready (and get a special discount), please sign up by clicking on the image below.
+You can read more about each bundle (and the individual center packs) by clicking on the images below!